romanzy313/otp/README.md

 # @romanzy/otp

-A simple and scalable javascript library to perform OTP code authorization.
+A simple and scalable javascript library to perform OTP operations.
 Works in Node, Deno, and Bun runtimes.

 ## Benefits: